jmmgc/Write-a-Document/README.md

 # Write-a-Document

-This is a word processing software for Windows, including DOCX support, many document templates and a foot notes feature.
+This is a word processing software for Windows with RTF and DOCX support, many document templates and a foot notes feature.
+You can find more information at https://www.jmmgc.com/write-a-document/en.php